-Researcher says whooping cough vaccines effective, despite outbreaksNovember 29th, 2012 by Karen N. Peart in Diseases, Conditions, Syndromes /
+Researcher says whooping cough vaccines effective, despite outbreaksNovember 29, 2012 by Karen N. Peart in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Despite recent outbreaks of pertussis (whooping cough)—a highly contagious bacterial disease that is preventable by the current pertussis vaccines—Yale researcher Dr. Eugene Shapiro maintains in an editorial that the vaccines are effective and should still be administered.

 Shapiro said that although acellular vaccines may be suboptimal, they are still quite effective and should be focused on pregnant women, infants, and caregivers.
 "It is most important to try to protect infants, who have the most severe illnesses and highest mortality from pertussis," said Shapiro, professor of pediatrics.
 "The highest rates of both hospitalizations and deaths from pertussis occurred in children younger than two months."

 The resurgence of pertussis in the United States, even among those who have been vaccinated in the past, has led many experts to question the long-term duration of immunity.
 Published in the Nov.
 28 issue of Journal of the American Medical Association (JAMA), Shapiro's editorial stresses that while there is speculation that the outbreak is linked to the vaccine's waning immunity over time, there is no definitive evidence that this is the primary or sole reason for increases in reported cases of pertussis.